Pralii/Karaneko-Demo-Lore/People/Nayan.md

 - [[Karam]]'s little brother
 - adorable ball of brotherly cuteness
 - Completed [[Touhou]] easy mode!
 Took him all night! ggs
-- Challenges [[Karam]] to gaming duels often, though he seems to often lose.
+- Challenges [[Karam]] to gaming duels often, though he seems to always lose.
+The singular exception being a pillow fight with Voli the pirate whale.
+He doesn't always finish his chess matches properly.
 - Loves his brother.
+- Is confident in his cooking skills, but not very proficient.
+Relying despite his best efforts on big bro Karam
+- Has a very good sense of smell for his favorite [[Nayan's Sandwich|Sandwich]]
+- Nayan received a pet fish "Jack" from [[X]] at around the same time Karam received  [[Yurim]] at his [[Birthday]].
+Jack died but he keeps the fishbowl of his legendary crew in his room for good memories.
+- He can play Piano, and even wrote a (scrapped) song to his brother together with [WHO?], although he's a bit ashamed of that...

+-